 |Έτσι είναι η ζωή! « Etsi ine i zoi »||That’s life!|

 |Καλή επιτυχία! « Kali epitichia »||Good luck/success|

 PS.
-If you are not able to travel to Greece or prefer to study Greek online, from your home, this is also possible.
+If you are not able to travel to Greece or prefer to learn Greek online, from your home, this is also possible with Skype lessons.

-Based on my own experiences as a Greek Language learner, in combination with the native speakers teaching Greek at Omilo, we created an online Video Course for the Beginners levels in Greek.
+Apart from private lessons, based on my own experiences as a Greek Language learner, in combination with the native Greek teachers at Omilo, we created an online Greek Starter Kit for the beginners levels in Greek.